AT-Publishing/website/airdrops.md

 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "Added 2 airdrops this Monday.
-On the thebusinessofcrypto.com we have a new article investigating what did the EOS team do this summer.
-With a sad-funny Q&A from a blockchain conference. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."
+newlyadded: "Added 1 new easy airdrop.
+On the thebusinessofcrypto.com we added a full data file for NagriTech. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---